DuncanCragg/phonegap-maemo-webgl/README.txt

+This is the original documentation: see HOWTO.txt for a brief new version

 This README contains instructions how to get PhoneGap running on Maemo environment.

 Restructured text (reST) format is used for rich-text formatting in this file.